Skip to main content

 -k

---reason[Global] The REASON for accessing Piiano Vault, using one of these codes: AppFunctionality, Analytics, Notifications, ThirdPartyMarketing, Marketing, FraudPreventionSecurityAndCompliance, AccountManagement, DataSubjectRequest, Maintenance, and Other.MaintenancePVAULT_ACCESS_REASON
+--reason[Global] The REASON for accessing Piiano Vault, using one of these codes: AppFunctionality, Analytics, Notifications, ThirdPartyMarketing, Marketing, FraudPreventionSecurityAndCompliance, AccountManagement, DataSubjectRequest, and Maintenance.Maintenance$PVAULT_ACCESS_REASON

 --verbose